Table Of Contents

 • B2B partner network: selling directly to other businesses

-Step 3: Build a Professional Shopify Store
+Step 3: What Does a Shopify Store Need to Actually Convert Visitors?

 A clean, trustworthy store converts more visitors into buyers, which lowers your effective customer acquisition cost.
 Take advantage of Shopify's starter pricing (a 3-day free trial, then $1/month for the first 3 months) while you build.
+Don't launch until the store is ready.
+First impressions lose customers permanently.

 The setup sequence that works: